Elvis Movies: JAILHOUSE ROCK

 An American Trilogy: Dixie/Battle Hymn Of The Republic/All My Trials – The video and audio from this first appeared in 1981’s This Is Elvis movie and album, albeit with additional instrumental overdubs added after Elvis’ 1977 death.
 That version is by far my favorite of “An American Trilogy.”
 The more authentic version here is unfortunately disappointing by comparison.
 The prominent scream from an audience member prior to the reprise of “Battle Hymn Of The Republic” is still there, at least (I used to wonder if that was overdubbed as well).

-I mean, it’s still a great version, but it loses something in this mix.
-Or maybe due to not having the overdubs.
+I mean, it’s still a great version, but it loses something.
+Maybe due to not having the overdubs.
 Anyway, it’s wonderful finally to have it in the context of the full show.
 A version of this song recorded during a February Las Vegas show was another 1972 single for Elvis.
 While a powerful and dramatic song in concert, this didn’t make for a great single choice, either.

 Love Me Tender: Not a bad version until ruined by Elvis joking near the end of the song.